hamidb80/uncomment/readme.md

 ### ?? prefix for debug builds
 When the `??` prefix is used, the operators will not be uncommented in **release** and **danger** builds.
-Don't use it as an argument to the `uncommentWith` pragma.
 ```nim
 proc your_proc_with_release_flag(...) {.uncomment.} =
   ## >> echo "hey!"